bebop-001/NavigationDemo/README.md

 1. Create an initial kotlin android application with an empty activity.
 By default this will give you a MainActivity.kt and an activity_main.xml layout.
 I removed the android test directories.
 This app isn't going to do enough to make their use worth while.
 2. Make the basic changes to gradle, MainActivity and activity_main.xml for the basic activity to compile.
 This includes adding the <layout> tag to the layout file.
 It also involded replacing the constraint-layout (which doesn't support data-binding) with a simple LinearLayout.

-> After you have completed this step you should see a new package under Android->app->GeneratedJava which will contain a class called ActivityMainBinding.
+    After you have completed this step you should see a new package under Android->app->GeneratedJava which will contain a class called ActivityMainBinding.
 ActivityMainBinding is a name-mangled version of activity_main and if you examine it you will see static public declarations for each of the view objects in activity_main that are name-mangled versions of their resource ID.
 This is the magic of name-mangling: you no longer need to go through the process of finding each view using 'findViewById' and you get compile-time handles for each view object rather than waiting for runtime handles.

 3. Add a button listener to the MainActivity.
 Here you will see the use of data-binding in the onCreate method.

 4. Add an "About" menu item that will display build timestamp, branch, build type, etc.

     * Changed app/build.gradle to add info to BuildConfig.
     * created res/menu/menu_main.xml.
     * Added menu inflator and listener callback to MainActivity.
     * Added an AlertDialog to MainActivity for displaying the menu info.

+5. Create fragments for navigation.

+    * Create an empty fragment called RootFragment.
+Uncheck all options.
+We want a blank fragment class.
+Open the text file and replace the text view with binding and inflate code.  **Note:** this won't compile untill we have created the fragment layout (next).